-Grade Determined by
+Grade determined by:

 - Homework: 5% Includes any type of HW assignments and participation.
 See notes for rules. - Quizzes: 5% These could include pop quizzes, online quizzes, spot checks for attendance, etc. - Tests (3): 45% First test includes 2 3 chapters.
 Subsequent tests are cumulative.
-Dates will be announced in class OR by email through blackboard. - Lab: 20% throughout the syllabus.
-Make sure you check your report(s) in a timely manner (Lab schedule and lab rules will be separately posted on Blackboard).
+Dates will be announced in class OR by email through blackboard.
+No make up tests for any reason. - Lab:

 (a minimum average lab grade of 60% is required.
 You will fail the course if your lab score is below this mark.)
-Likewise, you will fail the course if you don't satisfy all coursework requirements as described here and
+Likewise, you will fail the course if you don't satisfy all coursework requirements as described here and throughout the syllabus.
+Make sure you check your report(s) in a timely manner (Lab schedule and lab rules will be separately posted on Blackboard).
+In addition to the regularly scheduled labs, you are required to fully perform the lab project as described earlier.

-- Final exam: 25% A score of less than 50% on the final exam will result in failing the class regardless of your overall performance.
-(Tuesday, May 5, 2015: 2:00 - 3:50 PM) - Extra Credit: Maybe!!!
-Usually in the form of a couple of bonus test questions However, the number of bonus questions and their format could be anything I judge appropriate and necessary.
+• Final exam: 25%

+A score of less than 50% on the final exam results in failing the class regardless of your overall performance.
+(Tues.
+May 10, 2-3:50 p.m.)

+• Extra Credit: Maybe!!!
+Usually in the form of a couple of bonus test questions - However, the number of bonus questions and their format could be anything I judge appropriate and necessary.